-A unit of fresh frozen plasma contains all coagulation factors.
+A unit of fresh frozen plasma (FFP) contains all coagulation factors.
 Use it for patients with a coagulopathy who are bleeding or at risk of bleeding, and where a specific therapy or factor concentrate is not appropriate or unavailable.

 You may give fresh frozen plasma to replace labile plasma coagulation factors during massive transfusion, cardiac bypass, liver disease or acute disseminated intravascular coagulation in the presence of bleeding and abnormal coagulation.

-It is appropriate to use this in cases of warfarin overdose with life threatening bleeding in addition to Prothrombin Complex Concentrates (vitamin K–dependent factor concentrates, eg Prothrombinex-VF).
+It is appropriate to use FFP in cases of warfarin overdose with life threatening bleeding in addition to Prothrombinex Compex Concentrates (PCC) (vitamin K-dependent factor concentrates eg Prothrombinex-VF).
 Where PCCs are not available, FFP is suggested in patients with life threatening or clinically significant bleeding; and for urgent preoperative warfarin reversal.
 (1)

 Fresh frozen plasma is an accepted treatment for patients with thrombotic thrombocytopenic purpura often in conjunction with plasma exchange.